 MANAGEMENT OF THE UNION JACK CLUB

-4. The ultimate responsibility for The Union Jack Club and its management rests with the Council of the Union Jack Club (Registered Charity No. 208731), a company limited by guarantee and registered under the Companies Acts under Company Number 80683 (“the Charity”) which owns The Union Jack Club premises.
+4. The ultimate responsibility for The Union Jack Club and its management rests with the Council of the union Jack Club (Registered Charity No. 208731), a company limited by guarantee and registered under the Companies Acts under Company Number 80683 (“the Charity”) which owns the Union Jack Club premises.
 Members of the Council are Trustees and Directors of the Charity.

 9. The General Committee shall:

 b.
-Advise the Council on Entrance Fees, Annual Subscriptions, the election of Veteran.
-Members and Veteran Honorary Life Members, and on facilities provided by and charges made by the Club.
+Advise the Council on Entrance Fees, Annual Subscriptions, the election of Veteran Members and Veteran Honorary Life Members, and on facilities provided by and charges made by the Club.

 c.
-Advise on whether a member of the Club should be suspended or have his membership cancelled; recommend changes to the General Rules and By-Laws of the Club; and advise on issues of governance and good conduct of the internal affairs of the Club.
+Advise on whether a member of the Club should be suspended or have their membership cancelled; recommend changes to the General Rules and By-Laws of the Club; and advise on issues of governance and good conduct of the internal affairs of the Club.

 d.
 The members of the General Committee shall make regulations for the conduct of their meetings and business and may determine the number necessary to form a quorum, which shall be eight unless otherwise decided.